cfengine/documentation/reference/language-concepts/classes.markdown

 depending on the [order][normal ordering] in which bundles and promises are evaluated.

-## Making Decisions based on classes
+## Making decisions based on classes

 Class guards are the most common way to restrict a promise to a specific context.
 Once stated the restriction applies until a new context is specified.
 A new promise type automatically resets to an unrestricted context (the unrestricted context is typically referred to as `any`).